miklevin/Pipulate.com/software.md

 ```

 This is a million-dollar trick that gives you a lightweight NoSQL database for
 every occasion.
+It especially enables the pattern of grabbing and saving the
+raw-data first, then loading, extracting and transforming it (turning it into
+useful "deliverables") later.

+#### Persistent Dicts Wired to SQLite3

-Use it as a real database.
-Use it as a cache.
-It's fast and
+Use persistent dicts as real databases.
+Use them as a caches to speed things
-even though it does take pip installing a 3rd party package, that's just to get
+up.
+They're fast &#51; and even though they do require a pip install of 3rd
+party package to activate, they're still just using the standard Python
+dictionary (dict) API.
+They're back-ended by the ubiquitous workhorse of the
-the dictionary API to work with SQLite3 which is already included with Python.
+tech industry, SQLite3, which is already included with Python.

 You're welcome.